Kaftan

 Kurdish man wearing a kaftan.
 Illustration by Max Karl Tilke published in Oriental Costumes: Their Designs and Colors (1922), Georgian National Museum, Tbilisi.

 A kaftan or caftan (/ˈkæftæn/; قفطان, qafṭān; خفتان, khaftān; kaftan) is a variant of the robe or tunic.
-Originating in Asia, it has been worn by a number of cultures around the world for thousands of years.
+Originating in West Asia, it has been worn by a number of cultures around the world for thousands of years.
 In Russian usage, kaftan instead refers to a style of men's long suit with tight sleeves.

 It may be made of wool, cashmere, silk, or cotton, and may be worn with a sash.
 Popular during the time of the Ottoman Empire, detailed and elaborately designed garments were given to ambassadors and other important guests at the Topkapı Palace.

-Variations of the kaftan were inherited by cultures throughout Asia and were worn by individuals in Russia (North Asia, Eastern Europe and formerly Central Asia), Southwest Asia and Northern Africa.
+Variations of the kaftan were inherited by cultures throughout Asia and were worn by individuals in Russia, the Middle East, and North Africa.

 Styles, uses, and names for the kaftan vary from culture to culture.
 The kaftan is often worn as a coat or as an overdress, usually having long sleeves and reaching to the ankles.
 In regions with a warm climate, it is worn as a light-weight, loose-fitting garment.
 In some cultures, the kaftan has served as a symbol of royalty.

 History

-The origins of the kaftan are uncertain, but it is believed to have first appeared in ancient Mesopotamia.
-It is described as a long robe as far as the calves sometimes or just under the knee, and is open at the front and the sleeves are slight cut at the wrists or even as far as to the middle of the arms.
+Kaftan is described as a long robe as far as the calves sometimes or just under the knee, and is open at the front and the sleeves are slight cut at the wrists or even as far as to the middle of the arms.

+The word kaftan is attested in Ottoman Turkish as ḳaftān, denoting a long robe or tunic.
+The term is generally traced to Persian ḵaftān.